a99web/JavaApp/README.md

 # JavaApp
-Sample project to store passwords in encrypted format using sqlite
+Sample project to store passwords using sqlite

 --------------------------------------------------------------------------------------------------------------